Men of the Bible Series: Shadrach, Meshach, and Abednego (Daniel 3:16-18, 28)

 Two boys entered the dentist's office.
 One of the boys said, "Doc, will you pull a tooth right this minute?"
 The dentist replied, "You don't need any gas or Novocain?"
 The boy said, "Nope!
 Just one big yank!"
 The doctor replied, "Sure!
 That's what I call being brave and courageous.
 Now show me the tooth you want pulled."
 The boy turned to his little brother and said, "Come here Jimmy and show the Doc your tooth."
 We are brave for others but struggle sometimes to have our own courage.

+Their faith was unconditional, no matter the outcome.
+Even if God did not rescue them in this particular situation, they refused to deny Him.
+Having faith does not mean we will always be spared from trouble.
+It takes more faith to stick with God through difficulty and danger than it does to escape the situation altogether.
+In a world that constantly pressures us to deny our faith and compromise our commitment to God, we must always remember that if we are ashamed of Him on earth, He will be ashamed of us on judgment day (Mark 8:38; Luke 9:26).
+But if we stand strong and boldly live for God in this life, He will stand with us both now and forever.
 When our faith is tested, we must continue to trust the Lord.
 Even if the test is a matter of life or death for us, we are never to deny the Lord.
 We must entrust the keeping of our souls totally into God’s hands.
 No matter how strong the temptation or how difficult the trial, God expects us to continue to believe and trust Him.
-Our faith is not to waver nor collapse, but rather to remain strong.
+Our faith is not to waiver, nor collapse, but rather remain strong.
 Through faith, we can overcome all the tests and trials of life.
 We will never know the true strength of our faith until it is tested.

 Prayer: Father in Heaven, I know strength and help comes from You.
 Thank You for giving me courage under fire when serving You gets hard.
 Help me to continue to stand for You in life’s fiery trials.
 In Jesus name, Amen.